-Our award-winning doctors treat adults with musculoskeletal and rheumatic conditions throughout Minnesota and western Wisconsin.
+Our award-winning doctors treat adults with musculoskeletal and rheumatic conditions in Minnesota and western Wisconsin.

 Knowing matters.
 We leverage the latest research and technology to give you an accurate diagnosis and begin treatment.

 We’ll work with you to develop a customized treatment plan to alleviate symptoms and help get you back to what you love.

 Rheumatic conditions affect your joints, bones, muscles and ligaments, and are usually the result of an autoimmune disorder.
 Autoimmune disorders can cause immune cells to attack and damage the body’s own healthy tissues.
 When this happens to the tissues of your joints, it causes pain, swelling and makes it harder for you to do everyday activities.

 At HealthPartners and Park Nicollet, our board-certified rheumatologists are here to help.
 Rheumatologists are doctors who are specially trained to diagnose and treat musculoskeletal and rheumatic conditions.
 We use the latest evidence-based testing and treatment techniques, including ultrasound-guided injections, biologics and infusion therapy, and DXA scans.
 We’ll help you find answers and work together to create a customized treatment plan.

 With many rheumatic diseases, an early diagnosis can make it easier to treat later on.
 And patients who are diagnosed early may need less medication over time, so it’s important to get help as soon as you’re experiencing symptoms.